Nurturing Mental Well-being in Adolescents this time

 3. Learning Disorder:

 • Learning disorder (LD) may be an information or processing issue that may hinder a person’s ability to acquire and apply a skill tactfully.
-People with learning problems typically have ordinary or above-average intelligence.
+Most of the people with learning problems are of ordinary intelligence or above average.
 The disease is characterized by a gap between academic performance and what would be expected given age and IQ.
 Most learning disabilities affect a child’s nonverbal, reading, writing, and math skills.

 4. Anxiety Disorder :